mpound/pdrtpy/README.rst

 For Developers
 --------------
-If you plan to tinker with the code, i is best to fork the repo and work on your own fork.
+If you plan to tinker with the code, you should fork the repo and work on your own fork.
 Point your browser to `https://github.com/mpound/pdrtpy <https://github.com/mpound/pdrtpy>`_ and click on *fork* in the upper right corner.
 After you have made your changes, create a pull request to merge them into the master branch.